519 672 2121

 3. not have a conflict of interest with other members of the class.

 A representative plaintiff does not need to have any special legal knowledge or training.
-They simply need a basic knowledge of the matters at issue and be able to provide instructions to the lawyers, as needed.
+They simply need a basic knowledge of the matters at issue and be able to provide instructions to the class action lawyers, as needed.

 The lawyers do the heavy lifting in pursuing the class action and will typically seek to minimize the burden on the representative plaintiff.

-In some jurisdictions, such as Ontario, there is adverse costs.
+In some jurisdictions, such as Ontario, there are adverse costs.
 This mean that the losing party has to pay a portion of the winning party’s legal costs.
 Class Counsel customarily provide an indemnity against an adverse costs award, meaning that Class Counsel will pay any adverse costs in the place of the representative plaintiff.
 If Class Counsel is unwilling to provide an indemnity to a proposed representative plaintiff, the proposed representative plaintiff should seek independent legal advice before signing a retainer agreement.

 Individual class members are also not responsible for paying lawyer fees or paying any costs if the class action is not successful.
+This structure ensures that affected individuals can participate in the class action without incurring personal financial risk, reinforcing the principle of access to justice.

 News & Views